 The block diagram in Fig. 3 estimates the maximum and the minimum current at the solenoid at a certain spool position for a given pressure drop on the valve.
-It is supposed to estimate the steady-state current, but since the spring forces are considerable, it can be used to estimate with a reasonable margin of error the transient current after the first moments of great acceleration and solenoid and valve response, since the estimates change as the spool moves.
+It is supposed to estimate the steady-state current, but since the spring forces are considerable, it can be used to estimate with a reasonable margin of error the transient current after the first moments of solenoid response and spool great acceleration, since the estimates change as the spool moves.
 Under steady-state conditions the current value is to be around the range created by the two estimated limits, or slightly above or below if hunting occurs due to the static friction of the spool, which is a non-linear characteristic not accounted for in the model.

-The model expressed in Fig. 3 is fit for a symmetrical proportional valve.
-For an asymmetrical valve, two of these block diagrams should be used in order to change the Kv value as the valve changes the flow direction.
+The model expressed in Fig. 3 is fit for symmetrical proportional valves.
+For asymmetrical valves, two of these block diagrams should be used in order to change the Kv value as the valve changes the flow direction.